 Together the group worked on an initiative titled the Aggregate Workplace Safety Project which has resulted in the development of an online database of safe work practices for aggregate operations and most recently a web based Hazard Assessment Training course.

-BC Ready-Mixed Concrete Safety Committee
+Concrete BC Safety Committee

 This committee was established in 2009 and works with BCCSA and industry specialists to enhance industry health and safety through such initiatives as development of information materials and annual safety awards that recognize safety commitment via annual safety awards, and other initiatives.

 Through this committee Concrete BC developed a Concrete Pump Operator's Safety Training Manual.